About the 2019 GISWatch on artificial intelligence and human rights

 The average number of country reports in each edition is 47.

-566 authors have written for GISWatch to date.
+A total of 566 authors have written for GISWatch to date.

 Another 2017 special edition brings together analysis on the criminalisation of online expression from six Asian states: Cambodia, India, Malaysia, Myanmar, Pakistan and Thailand.

-GISWatch 2010 addresses ICTs and environmental sustainability with 53 country reports and six regional overviews.
+GISWatch 2010 addresses ICTs and environmental sustainability.

 APC is an international network of civil society organisations founded in 1990 dedicated to empowering and supporting people working for peace, human rights, development and protection of the environment, through the strategic use of information and communication technologies (ICTs).
 We work to build a world in which all people have easy, equal and affordable access to the creative potential of ICTs to improve their lives and create more democratic and egalitarian societies.